edovio/Open_Student_Book/CodeOfConduct.md

 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.

-Thank you for helping make this a welcoming, friendly event for all.
+Thank you for helping us make this a welcoming, friendly event for all.

 ## THE LONGER VERSION